semrush/intergalactic/website/docs/components/feedback/feedback-form-code.md

 title: Example
 ---

-@## Example of the default form of feedback collection
+@## Default feedback form

 If necessary, you may add the information on the GDPR in front of the buttons of messages sending.

 The information on the GDPR should be obligatorily shown to the users from Europe.
-See the [guide of the component](/components/feedback/) for the styles and its content.
+See the [component's guide](/components/feedback/) for the styles and its content.

 @example feedback

-@## Form example with `@semcore` controls
+@## Feedback form example

-See more details about different forms in [Form](/components/form/).
+See more details about forms in [Form](/components/form/).

 @example monster-feedback